dcmri/dcmri/docs/source/generated/examples/use_cases/plot_tristan_volunteers.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 76-79
+GENERATED FROM PYTHON SOURCE LINES 98-103

 Check model fit
 ---------------
 Before running the full analysis on all cases, lets illustrate the results by fitting the baseline visit for the first subject.
 We use maximum verbosity to get some feedback about the iterations:

 ..
-GENERATED FROM PYTHON SOURCE LINES 79-82
+GENERATED FROM PYTHON SOURCE LINES 103-106

 .. code-block:: Python

-    model = tristan_human_1scan(data[0], xtol=1e-3, verbose=2)
+    xdata, ydata, model = tristan_human_1scan(data[0], xtol=1e-3, verbose=2)